How a Dirty Building Exterior Is Costing Your Knoxville Business More Than You Think

 In a market like Knoxville — where commercial development is growing fast and businesses are competing hard for foot traffic — first impressions aren't optional.
 They're part of your marketing.

-The Real Cost of Neglected Commercial Exteriors
+The Real Cost Of Neglected Commercial Exteriors

 Lost Customers and Foot Traffic